LordOfSun/Quake4-Extreme-Speed-Mod/README.md

 3. Railgun gives speed de-buff to the victim that can only be removed upon that player shooting another player with the railgun (Similar to tag).
 De-buff halves bonus speed of victim.
 (Works)

 4. Nailgun works similarly to The Needler from Halo.
 Upon being hit with a nail, a de-buff will be applied to the victim that will stack up to thirty times.
 If the stack hits thirty, the victim will be killed.
 De-buff can only be removed one stack at a time by transferring them to another player.
+However, the Nailgun will not deal damage unless it has fully stacked.
 (Works)

 5. Machinegun increases speed by 10 for each bullet that hits the victim.
 (Works)